hshepherdeco/Predicting_e026_coexistence/README.md

 - `R_scripts/`: Contains all R code required to produce modelled results and analyses included in the main manuscript.
   - `test_biomass_predictions.R`: Simulates all possible combinations of attributes in the model and outputs model estimates.
-  - `output_results.R`: Takes model simulations produced in `xxxxx.R` and formats the data for subsequent analysis.
+  - `output_results.R`: Takes model simulations produced in `test_biomass_predictions.R` and formats the data for subsequent analysis.
   - `Producing_Figure2.R`: Recreates Figure 2 in the main manuscript.
   - `Producing_Figure3.R`: Recreates Figure 3 in the main manuscript.
   - `Producing_Figure4.R`: Recreates Figure 4 in the main manuscript.